CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about the application

 {{< accordion "When are there vacant rooms in the dormitory?" >}}
-The next possible move-in date is August 1, 2023.
-After that, moving into the CA is always possible at the beginning of a quarter (October 1, January 1, April 1, and July 1).
-The number of vacant rooms is always different.
+We are regularly looking for new residents to fill vacant rooms.
+Moving-in is always possible at the beginning of a quarter (October 1, January 1, April 1, and July 1).
+Unfortunately, we can no longer accept applications for the move-in in July 2023.
+The next possible move-in date is October 1, 2023.
+From the beginning of July you will find the application form on our website.
 {{< /accordion >}}
 {{< accordion "How does the application process work?" >}}
-If you would like to move in in August, you can apply via the application form on our website from now until Friday, June 23, 2023 at the latest.
-We read the incoming applications.
 We would like to invite all applicants who have filled out the application form completely and answered the two questions to our application day.
 If we want to invite more applicants than can take part in the application day, we first assign places on the basis of a quota to enable apprentices in particular to take part in the application day.
 After that, we assign places by drawing lots.
 How many applicants can participate in the application day depends on our capacities, but also on how many rooms will become vacant in the dormitory.
 Therefore, we can only give you feedback after the application deadline whether you can participate in the application day.
 {{< /accordion >}}
 {{< accordion "What does the application day look like?" >}}
 About two weeks after the application deadline, the application day takes place.
 The intention of this day is to give you an insight into life in the CA and the structure of the self-government.
 It also allows us to get to know you better so that we can make an informed decision.
 We will first introduce the CA, followed by a group phase and a 15-minute individual interview.